-Shadow Copies are a built in feature of newer Microsoft Windows desktop operating systems such as Vista and higher as well as Windows Server operating systems.
-If enabled Windows will take snapshots of files andor volumes and keep them for a certain amount of time allowing you to go back and recover older versions of your files.
+Shadow Copies are a built in feature of newer Microsoft Windows desktop operating systems as well as Windows Server operating systems.
+If enabled Windows will take snapshots of files and/or volumes and keep them for a certain amount of time allowing you to go back and recover older versions of your files.
 Many companies will enable this feature on their file servers so that if a file gets deleted it’s easy for an administrator or even an end user to go back and recover a copy of that file.
 The copies can be scheduled to run at various times of the day and can be accessed by a Previous Version tab on the properties of the files or folders.
 Keep in mind that this is not a replacement for an appropriate backup system.

 Shadow Explorer provides an interface to these backed up files allowing you to recover files if you accidentally delete some or if you make a change to a document, save it and then realize you didn’t want to save the changes and want to roll back to a previous version.
 It will allow you to choose a specific date when a backup copy took place and then access those files from that day.